Development Application Help Guide

 All subdivision proposals will require issue of a Subdivision Certificate to indicate that Council’s requirements (with respect to the approvals issued for the subdivision proposal) have been complied with.
 Application for issue of a Subdivision Certificate is normally made after the subdivision works have been completed.

 This section asks you to provide details about the location and description of the land to be developed.
 The Lot, Section and DP Number are easily found on the Certificate of Title or on a rates notice.
 Note: not all properties have Section numbers.
-If you are unsure about the property details contact our Business Services staff.

 The applicant is the owner or agent chosen by the owner of the land to act on their behalf for the management of their application including amendment to or withdrawal of the application.
 All correspondence and communication from Council is directed to the applicant (i.e. until a final Occupation or Subdivision Certificate is issued).